7 Books to Help You Recover From Emotional and Psychological Abuse

 Seven Interesting Titles

-A short reading list seemed best, so as not to be overwhelming.
-If it's well-received I may eventually create another short one.
+A short reading list seemed best, so as not to be overwhelming, and I may eventually create another short one.
 I do not read such publications with the voracity that I once did; fortunately, the subject no longer takes center stage in my life, and I wish the same for you someday soon.
 Feel free to add your own relevant selections in the comments section below.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.